Arc States

 - The Display Skeleton function simply removes all arrowheads in the network from display, for instance when explaining a graph to someone who is not familiar with Bayesian networks.
 In non-causal Bayesian networks, a casual observer may misinterpret a directed arc as a causal relationship.
 Temporarily removing all arrowheads reduces the risk of a misunderstanding.

 - The Equivalence Classes function visualizes the Equivalence Class by displaying the Essential Graph for the given network.
-If the Essential Graph contains Edges, i.e., undirected arcs, they are shown as such.
+If the Essential Graph contains edges, i.e., undirected arcs, they are shown as such.

 Note the important difference between Display Skeleton and Equivalence Classes.
 The former is merely a visual effect while the latter is an analysis function that can provide important structural insights into the network graph.